rschristopher/rschristopher.github.io/src/commerce/sovereignty/level-2.md

-# Level 2: Payment Service
+# Level 2: Primitive Tokens

+localism, bartering with opendime or similar

 !!! warning "work in progress"